helske/seqHMM/README.md

 Maximum likelihood estimation via EM algorithm and direct numerical maximization with analytical gradients is supported.
 All main algorithms are written in C++ with parallel computation support via OpenMP.

-We would be happy to hear feedback!
-If you have any questions, comments, or wishes, please contact Satu Helske or Jouni Helske, firstname.lastname@liu.se.
-Or more preferably, you can also add a new issue here in GitHub.
+If you find bugs, please add a new issue here in GitHub.
+You can also contact Satu Helske (firstname.lastname@utu.fi) or Jouni Helske (firstname.lastname@jyu.fi).
+We would be happy to hear your feedback.

 The package is available on CRAN.
 Istall it via